2025 Defense Stats

 Loading NFL Split Stats...

-How do Micah Parsons' measurables compare to other linebackers?
+How do Micah Parsons' measurables compare to other defensive ends?

 This section compares his draft workout metrics with players at the same position.
 The bar represents the player's percentile rank.
 For example, if the bar is halfway across, then the player falls into the 50th percentile for that metric and it would be considered average.